Are you tired of rolling around in bed? Do you want to try out a vegan-friendly sleep aid but don’t know where to start? Well, you’re not alone.

 Just like any other medication, sleep aids can carry some side effects, even when it’s used for a short period of time.
 However, unlike sleep aids prescribed by a physician, OTC sleep aids usually have fewer side effects, though it also varies based on the individual.

-Here are some of the possible side effects in sleep aids:
+Here are some of the possible side effects of sleep aids:

 - Loss of balance